tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 **Include a support statement in the SETTINGS frame.** The SETTINGS frame is a HTTP/2 feature and is sent by the server to the client to exchange information about the current connection.
 The idea was to include an additional statement in this frame, so the client can detect support for resumable uploads without an additional roundtrip.
 The problem is that this is not compatible with HTTP/1.1.
 Furthermore, the SETTINGS frame is intended for information about the current connection (not bound to a request/response) and might not be persisted when transmitted through a proxy.

 **Include a support statement in the DNS record.** The client can detect support when resolving a domain name.
 Of course, DNS is not semantically the correct layer.
-Also, DNS might not be involved if the record is chached or retrieved from a hosts files.
+Also, DNS might not be involved if the record is cached or retrieved from a hosts files.

 **Send a HTTP request to ask for support.** This is the easiest approach where the client sends an OPTIONS request and uses the response to determine if the server indicates support for resumable uploads.
 An alternative is that the client sends the request to a well-known URL to obtain this response, e.g. `/.well-known/resumable-uploads`.
 Of course, while being fully backwards-compatible, it requires an additional roundtrip.